drmohundro/mohundro.com/blog/articles/2011-10-14-build-windows-conference.md

 If you attended the conference or at least visited the BUILD site, you likely saw that there was a preconference slot on the calendar.
 So, my group all got flights for Sunday so that we would be there for the preconference sessions... which were all canceled.
-So, we just wanted around Anaheim all day Monday.
+So, we just walked around Anaheim all day Monday.
 It was a little annoying given that it would have cost a lot of money to change travel plans and all that, but it turned out alright.
 We spent most of the day coding and discussing future development options.
 We had planned on attempting to build a Windows Phone 7 application, but it took forever to actually get the Windows Phone 7 SDK installed.
 Oh well.
-We did enThat night,  up walking around the area and into Downtown Disney.
-That night, a group of people all went to the Cheesecake factory for a [nerddinner](http://www.nerddinner.com/5027).
+We did end up walking around the area and into Downtown Disney and, later that night, a group of people all went to the Cheesecake factory for a [nerddinner](http://www.nerddinner.com/5027).
 You'll note that while only 2 people RSVP'd on the site, at least 15-20 people showed up!

 ## Keynotes galore...